mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 The relationship between developing effective repertoires and the affective relationship to the activity relies on the participants being able to identify with the ongoing activity   thus informing a processes of inclusion.

-The concept of hybridity as a way of recognising and deploying diversity of medational tactics and resources in learning contexts [@gutierrez_rethinking_1999] is relevant to this research as a pathway into an exploration of the competing alternate goals within the overall motivation of making a game to share, and component goals of implementing GDPs to do this.
+The concept of hybridity as a way of recognising and deploying diversity of mediational tactics and resources in learning contexts [@gutierrez_rethinking_1999] is relevant to this research as a pathway into an exploration of the competing alternate goals within the overall motivation of making a game to share, and component goals of implementing GDPs to do this.

 In a similar vein, drawing on Barron's helping roles [@barron_parents_2009], Roque [@roque_family_2016; @roque_im_2016] employed supporting faciliators to highlight and celebrate the helping processes parents used to support children in a making environment.